 Wards and protection rituals are also essential.

 This covers almost all of the types of magic and magic traditions found in the four books so far.
 I can’t promise though that other things might not make their way into the fourth book, which is still in progress.
-Look to FuturesPastEditions for ebook publication of the first books in early 2021.
+Look to FuturesPastEditions for ebook publication of the first books in 2022.